Get Funding Without Putting Assets at Risk | |

-Traditionally, lenders require collateral such as real estate, equipment, or even personal assets to approve a business loan.
-But if you are a business owner with limited assets, this can be a major barrier.
-Worse, putting up collateral means risking your property — and potentially your business — if things don't go as planned.
+Usually, lenders require collateral to provide a loan.
+This can include real estate, equipment, and personal assets.
+However, if you are a business owner with limited assets, this can be a major barrier.
+Worse, putting up collateral means risking your property, and potentially your business, if things don't go as planned.

 How Do Unsecured Business Loans Work?